Andrew32A/typing-gym/README.md

 This was also a great way for me to practice JavaScript and apply some of the knowledge I've gained these last few weeks while using flask, bootstrap, and apis.

 # How it works
-On pageload, my script grabs a randomly generated quote from https://api.quotable.io and splits the string up into individual spans.
+On page load, my script grabs a randomly generated quote from https://api.quotable.io and splits the string up into individual spans.

 ``` javascript
 const random_quote_api_url = 'https://api.quotable.io/random'